jasynmarais/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

+Super() is used to call and access the functions assigned to an object’s parent.

 ## Project Set up

 Follow these steps to set up and work on your project: